lloyd/lloyd.io/posts/2011-06-27-how-browserid-works.md

   1. The RP (securely) transmits the assertion from the client up to her servers.
   2. validity periods are checked on both the certificate and the assertion.
-  3. The RP extracts the hostname of the email within the assertion, this is the primary identity authority for the email address.
+  3. The RP extracts the host-name of the email within the assertion, this is the primary identity authority for the email address.
 In our example above, it's `gmail.com`.
   4. public key(s) for gmail.com are attained from a well known location on